THE GERTRUDE BELL PHOTOGRAPHIC ARCHIVE PROJECT

 PALESTINE AND ISRAEL 1990-1992

-Further images from the intifada years, with discussion, will be available in 2017.
-Please feel free to contact me using the form or via Twitter @DrElScott.
 The key resource is Newcastle University's digitised Gertrude Bell archive and I am pleased to acknowledge, with thanks, the University's support and permissions for this Project.
-I owe a particular debt of thanks to my team, and to Dr Mahmoud Hawari now Director of the Palestinian Museum.
+I owe a particular debt of thanks to my team (see below), and to Dr Mahmoud Hawari now Director of the Palestinian Museum.
 Further acknowledgments are at the foot of this page.

 Gertrude Bell (1868-1926) undertook some of the greatest archaeological journeys ever in the Middle East, notably between 1905 and 1914, photographing monuments, landscapes and people and writing about her travels and herself.

 Her formative years of 1899-1900 were spent, with her camera and journals, in Palestine and Jordan (including modern Israel).

 In 1989, shortly after completing my PhD studies on Roman villas, I was appointed to a temporary position as archaeological archivist at Newcastle University.
 My job was to curate and research a number of documentary collections of international importance held by the Department of Archaeology, such as the Libyan Society Archive and the Hadrian's Wall Pictorial Archive.
 But it was the Gertrude Bell Photographic Archive - comprising about 6,000 images - which really caught my eye, and led me to a research interest that was to take me and a small team of Newcastle University students to Israel and the Occupied West Bank in 1990 and 1991 (as an adjunct to a project I was already undertaking on the Roman landscapes of Palestine).